vincent-lafouasse/tspectrogram/README.md

 # tspectrogram

-a terminal spectrogram using the `PortAudio` audio API
+a terminal spectrogram using the `PortAudio` audio API (really just an excuse to code a Cooley–Tukey FFT)